1. General information

 b) have continuous presence in Luxembourg for 6 months, excluding short absences.

 Where an individual is resident in Luxembourg and in another country, it may be necessary to look at any tax treaties in existence between the relevant countries to determine the treaty-residence position of the individual.
 An individual is non-resident in Luxembourg if they do not meet one of the above conditions for residency.

 1.7 Joint taxation

 Non-resident taxpayers who are married or cases where one spouse is resident and the other is non-resident do not automatically file jointly although joint filing is possible by election if certain conditions are met.
-In the year of marriage or divorce, taxpayers are required to file jointly.

 1.8 Tax Classes

 The tax class applied to a resident depends on their personal situation:-

 Tax Class 2: married persons (& civil partners upon request)

 Tax Class 1A: single persons with children / taxpayers over 64 year old at the start of the year

 In the event of divorce, each party may be able to benefit from Tax Class 2 for a limited period of time post-divorce.
 Similarly, in the case of death of a spouse, the surviving spouse may be able to benefit from Tax Class 2 for a limited period of time post-death.